Beyond the Black Box: How Agentic Architectures Unlock Truly General Robotics

 • When well encapsulated skills are not readily available, GRID operates in code generation mode, where it creates larger programs that create new skills or orchestrate skills with glue logic into complex routines.

+We standardize the interfaces of such skills and make them composition-ready through the Model Context Protocol (MCP).
 Our MCP servers expose each skill in a structured, LLM-friendly format.
 They publish the API signature, usage examples, and operational constraints, so skills can be discovered, validated, and composed with others.
 This design ensures that agents see skills and robot interfaces as structured, documented tools.
 Every skill is explicit code, its inputs and outputs observable, and reusable across contexts.

 The outputs in either case are auditable, debuggable Python programs — far more interpretable than a black-box policy.
 GRID’s agents also provide step-by-step plans before moving on to code generation, allowing human feedback to guide the process.